Fine structure from normal iterability: Introduction

+See \cite[\S1.1.4]{premouse_inheriting}.
+Let $E$ be a short extender over a pre-ISC-premouse $M$, $\kappa=\crit(E)$ and $U=\Ult(M,E)$.
+We say $E$ is \emph{weakly amenable} to $M$ if $\pow(\kappa)\cap U=\pow(\kappa)\cap M$.
+Note that if all proper segments of $M||\kappa^{+M}$ satisfy the conclusions of condensation for $\om$-sound mice (Fact \ref{fact:om_condensation}), then weak amenability implies $U|\kappa^{+U} = M||\kappa^{+M}$.
 We will have such condensation available when we form such ultrapowers, and we may use the stronger agreement implicitly at times.
 Let $x\in U$.
-A set $X$ of ordinals \emph{generates} $x$ if there is $f\in M$ and $a\in[X]^{<\om}$ such that $x=[a,f]^M_E$.
+A set $X$ of ordinals \emph{$E$-generates} $x$ (or just \emph{generates} $x$, if $E$ is determined by context) if there is $f\in M$ and $a\in[X]^{<\om}$ such that $x=[a,f]^M_E$.
 We say $X$ \emph{generates} $E$ iff every $x\in U$ is generated by $X$.
 And $E$ is \emph{finitely generated} or is a \emph{measure} if there is a finite set $X$ generating $E$.